Careers in Radiologic Technology

 - Special procedures

-Students wishing to advance within the field of radiologic technology can pursue a bachelor's degree in areas of general studies, management, business or education.
-Students may pursue registry eligibility in Radiation Therapy, Ultrasound, or Nuclear Medicine with additional training in an accredited school.
+Students wishing to advance within the field of radiologic technology can pursue a bachelor's degree in liberal arts with minors in MRI, management, business or education.

 The University's Career Services Center assists students in their search for employment by conducting an annual workshop series on interviewing and résumé writing techniques, and by maintaining a current information resource center.
 Students should begin developing a personal career plan during the freshman year.